cypress-io/cypress-documentation/content/guides/dashboard/organizations.md

-An Organization's ID is a unique identifier in [UUID](https://tools.ietf.org/html/rfc4122) format that can be found under the "Organization settings" section of the Dashboard.
+An Organization's ID is a unique identifier in [UUID](https://tools.ietf.org/html/rfc4122) format that can be found under the "Organization settings" section of Cypress Cloud.
 This ID is used frequently by the Support, Success, and Sales teams to reference an Organization.

 To locate your Organization's ID, go to "Organization settings" then